 To create a database link, use the CREATE DATABASE LINK statement.
-The USING clause points to a connect descriptor in the tnsnames.ora file.
-The CONNECT TO clause specifies the WebSphere MQ user ID and password when the security model is defined as STRICT with the AUTHORIZATION\MODEL parameter.
+The CONNECT TO clause specifies the WebSphere MQ user ID and password when the security model is defined as STRICT with the AUTHORIZATION_MODEL parameter.
 If you do not include the CONNECT TO clause, then the current user ID and password are used.

-When the AUTHORIZATION\MODEL parameter is set to RELAXED, you need not specify an user ID and password because the Oracle integrating server uses the user ID and password of the user account that started the TNS listener for the gateway.
-If you specify an user ID and password with the CONNECT TO clause, then the Oracle integrating server and gateway ignore those values.
-Refer to "Security Models" on page 8-1 for more information.
+When the AUTHORIZATION_MODEL parameter is set to RELAXED, you need not specify a user ID and password because the Oracle integrating server uses the user ID and password of the user account that started the TNS listener for the gateway.
+If you specify a user ID and password with the CONNECT TO clause, then the Oracle integrating server and gateway ignore those values.
+Refer to Security Models on page 8-1 for more information.
+The USING clause points to a connect descriptor in the tnsnames.ora file.